Course Title: Biology - Molecular Cell Biology with Bioinnovation

 Research Project (40 credits)

-You will select a project offered by internationally-renowned research groups from the Departments of Biochemistry, Microbiology and Anatomy/Neuroscience.
+You will select a project offered by internationally-renowned research groups from the Schools of Biochemistry and Cell Biology, Microbiology and Anatomy/Neuroscience.
 With three primary research themes – cancer biology, infection/immunity and molecular neuroscience, you will complete a six month project based on individual research in one of these themes and compile the results into an MSc dissertation on completion.

 You will gain invaluable hands-on, practical experience in experimental design, implementation and data interpretation and develop a wide array of transferable skills, including written and verbal communication; data recording, analysis and presentation; critical evaluation of published material; learning to work collaboratively and independently as well as project and time-management.